rht-labs/tech-exercise/docs/5-the-deployments-strike-back/1-autoscaling.md

 5. With the change synchronized, we should see a new HorizontalPodAutoscaler object in ArgoCD and the cluster.
-   Let's check this by going to argocd and opening up application `<TENANT_NAME>-dev-stakater-nordmart-review`
+   Let's check this by going to ArgoCD and opening up application `<TENANT_NAME>-dev-stakater-nordmart-review`

    You will be able to see HPA deployed once the pipeline that we have deployed in section 3 succeeds!!
 If it isn't, refresh the application.
    ![hpa-argocd.png](./images/hpa-argocd.png)